tamu-edu/dor-hprc-drona-composer/README.md

 ### Front-end

 As of now, the front-end is extremely simple (index.html + some JavaScript file).
-The JavaScript code is loaded with index.html.
+The JavaScript code is loaded along with [views/index.erb](views/index.erb).
 After the page is loaded, the front-end code will make some API call that fetch the information of the user.

-// TODO: Update this after refactoring
+Ideally the name of the file in the views folder should tell you what the file does.
+I will not put tons of words here so that it needs to be updated later.
+Rather, you should dive into the code and see how they work.
+To give you a general idea, I will briefly explain the flow of the application.

+- Sinatra load the base HTML files when the user access the dashboard app.
+(This has no content !!!)
+- Our JavaScript code will be loaded and start fetching data provided by the Sinatra backend (discussed above).
+All the utility JavaScript files are located inside [public/custom/js](public/custom/js) folder.
+- There is very little CSS code.
+Most styling is done with [Bootstrap 4](https://getbootstrap.com/) (general page layout - the grid system), [chartjs](https://www.chartjs.org/) (for cluster utility pie charts), [DataTable](https://datatables.net/) (renders all data tables with nice animation and sorting features), jQuery (dependency of Bootstrap 4).